 How the history of technological revolutions can help us better understand economic and political polarization in the age of automation

-The Technology Trap is a sweeping account of the history of technological progress and how it has radically shifted the distribution of economic and political power among society's members.
-As Carl Benedikt Frey shows, the Industrial Revolution created unprecedented wealth and prosperity over the long run, but the immediate consequences of mechanization were devastating.
+From the Industrial Revolution to the age of artificial intelligence, The Technology Trap takes a sweeping look at the history of technological progress and how it has radically shifted the distribution of economic and political power among society's members.
+As Carl Benedikt Frey shows, the Industrial Revolution created unprecedented wealth and prosperity over the long run, but the immediate consequences of mechanization were devastating for large swaths of the population.
 Middle-income jobs withered, wages stagnated, the labor share of income fell, profits surged, and economic inequality skyrocketed.
-These trends broadly mirror those in our current age of automation.
-But, just as the Industrial Revolution eventually brought about extraordinary benefits for society, artificial intelligence systems have the potential to do the same.
-The Technology Trap demonstrates that in the midst of another technological revolution, the lessons of the past can help us to more effectively face the present.
+These trends, Frey documents, broadly mirror those in our current age of automation, which began with the Computer Revolution.

 Leading innovations in education for the UN Sustainable Development Solutions Network @UNSDSN | Open Education Resources (OER) #SDGs #2030Agenda